Gabriele-Donato/website-materials-/README.md

 3) A number of derived datasets to be analysed through different tools.

 Note that 2) has been an interest of mine since I learned webscraping, so I plan to define it in the most general way and make it a reusable component: finally I have the skills to conceptualise the problem!!

+# Checkpoints

+1) <del>Build a producer-consumer structure.</del>
+2) Save through pydoop (some problems with the installation here...
+I am a Linux Manjaro user)
+3) Integrate PySpark somehow.